EdmundBenedict/lordcephei.github.io/pages/cl_general.md

     Level&emsp; mode
     + 0:&emsp;  _Standalone_: All input through standard categories, and site file is not automatically made.
 No supporting comments are given.
     + 1:&emsp;  _Expert_: Similar to mode 9, but EXPRESS category is added.\\
-      &emsp;&ensp; Input is terse with no supporting comments\\
+      &emsp;&emsp; Input is terse with no supporting comments\\
-      &emsp;&ensp; Tags duplicated by EXPRESS are retained to facilitate editing by the user (EXPRESS takes precedence).
+      &emsp;&emsp; Tags duplicated by EXPRESS are retained to facilitate editing by the user (EXPRESS takes precedence).
     + 2:&emsp;  _Verbose_:   Similar to mode 1, with comments added
     + 3:&emsp;  _Large_:     Similar to mode 2, but duplicate tags are removed
     + 4:&emsp;  _Standard_:  Most tags covered by defaults are removed.